baroquon/reefpoints/source/posts/2017-06-13-can-you-see-you-invisible-problems.md

 This is what’s going on inside a UX designer’s head when they see anything, even a paper towel sign.
 We can’t help it – we think in systems, and map out the impact of even the smallest details.

 The hotel did everything right, internally.
 But they could have prevented the outdated sign by bringing in an outsider to have a fresh look at their experience from time to time.
 Little details like this contribute to the overall perception of a business.
 Even small details that seem unimportant from the inside can impact a user’s experience to the point that trust is compromised.
-Sometimes a UX designer’s job is to make a case for why all the little details make all the difference.
+Sometimes a UX designer’s job is to make a case for why the little details make all the difference.
 The small details _can_ be the big problem a business didn’t know they had.

 This is what we do at DockYard.
 We’d love to talk about how a UX audit or another strategic design engagement would serve your business needs.
 [Let’s talk.](https://dockyard.com/contact/hire-us)